Chief Naiche was the final hereditary chief of the Chiricahua band of Apache Indians.

 The Army relentlessly tracked the rebellious Chiricahua Apache until Naiche surrendered on May 25, 1883, to General George Crook.
 In January 1884, Geronimo also surrendered.
 For a time, both settled at the San Carlos Reservation, but in 1885, the two leaders left with over 100 men in a last attempt to avoid American control.
 By September 1886, Apache scouts and detachments of the U.S. Army were able to force their surrender in the inhospitable terrain of Sonora, Mexico.

 Afterward, Naiche and Geronimo and their men were incarcerated first at Fort Pickens, Florida, while their wives and children were moved to Fort Marion.
 This was in part due to several prominent Pensacola citizens who had petitioned the government to have Geronimo’s group sent there in an effort to capitalize on his fame and attract tourists.
 President Grover Cleveland approved the petition for the men only, separating them from their families.
 After a while, the US would reunite the families at Fort Pickens.
 All of them would later be moved to Mount Vernon Barracks in Alabama.

-After Kiowa and Comanche leaders invited the Chiricahua Apache to share their reservation, The US sent Naiche and 295 other Apache to Fort Sill, Oklahoma, on October 4, 1895.
+After the Kiowa and Comanche leaders invited the Chiricahua Apache to share their reservation, the government sent Naiche and 295 other Apache to Fort Sill, Oklahoma, on October 4, 1895.
 Naiche remained in Oklahoma until 1913, before eventually returning to the Southwest, where he lived in peace for eight years.
-He died of influenza at Mescalero Reservation, New Mexico, in 1921.
+He died of influenza at Mescalero Reservation, New Mexico in 1921.